toddnedwards/milestone-4-airbnb-collective/README.md

 #### **Creating AWS groups, policies and users**

 1. Click the services icon on the top right of the page and navigate to IAM - manage access to AWS services.
 On the left hand navigation menu click user groups and then click the create group button in the top right.
 This will create the group that our user will be placed in.
-2. Choose a name for your group - for example manage-awdio-aber, and click the create policy button on the right.
+2. Choose a name for your group - for example manage-myairbnb-collective, and click the create policy button on the right.
 This will open a new page.
 3. Click on the JSON tab and then click the link for import managed policy on the top right of the page.
 4. Search for S3 and select the one called AmazonS3FullAccess, then click import.
 5. We need to make a change to the resources, we need to make resources an array and then change the value for resources.
 Instead of a `*` which allows all access, we want to paste in our ARN. followed by a comma, and then paste the ARN in again on the next line with `/*` at the end.
 This allows all actions on our bucket, and all the resources in it.
 6. Click the next: tags button and then the next:review .
-7. Give the policy a name and description (e.g. awdio-aber-policy | Access to S3 bucket for awdio aber static files.)
+7. Give the policy a name and description (e.g. myairbnb-collective-policy | Access to S3 bucket for myairbnb collective static files.)
 Click the create policy button.
 8. Now we need to atach the policy we just created.
 On the left hand navigation menu click user groups, select the group and go to the permissions tab.
 Click the add permissions button on the right and choose attach policies from the dropdown.
 9. Select the policy you just created and then click add permissions at the bottom.
-10. Now we'll create a user for the group by clicking on the user link in the left hand navigation menu, clicking the add users button on the top right and giving our user a username (e.g. awdio-aber-staticfiles-user).
+10. Now we'll create a user for the group by clicking on the user link in the left hand navigation menu, clicking the add users button on the top right and giving our user a username (e.g. myairbnb-collective-staticfiles-user).
 Select programmatic access and then click the next: permissions button.
 11. Add the user to the group you just created and then click next:tags button, next:review button and then create user button.
 12. You will now need to download the CSV file as this contains the user access key and secret access key that we need to insert into the Heroku config vars.
 Make sure you download the CSV now as you won't be able to access it again.